 Lisa Feldman Brill: Lisa is an active philanthropist who has been deeply involved in the Jewish community since high school.
 She is Vice Chair of the Brill Family Charitable Trust, a long-time Board and executive committee member of the JCC Association, Chair of the JCC Maccabi Games, and past president and trustee of the Marcus JCC in Atlanta.
-Lisa and Ron live in Atlanta and have been lovingly married for 51 years.
-Her greatest joy is being “grandma” to her two grandchildren!
+Lisa and Ron live in Atlanta and have been lovingly married for 52 years.
+Her greatest joy is being “Grandma” to her two grandchildren!

 Chip Edelsberg: Chip is Vice President of the Jewish Grandparents Network.
 He has devoted three decades of professional service to synagogue, federation, and Jewish foundation leadership as well as to Board advisory and communal organization consulting roles.
 Chip was the founding Executive Director of the Jim Joseph Foundation.
-A graduate of Brown and The Ohio State University , Chip has a Masters in Teaching and a PhD in Education.
+A graduate of Brown and The Ohio State University, Chip has a Masters in Teaching and a PhD in Education.
 Chip and Leslie reside in Scottsdale, proud parents of two sons and four grandchildren.

 Lee M. Hendler, Co-Founder: Beyond decades of involvement with her family’s charitable foundations and leadership roles in a number of Jewish and communal organizations, Lee is the creator of Freedom’s Feast, a civics initiative that helps to raise the next generation of citizens through the celebration of our national holidays.
 She is the past president of her congregation, Chizuk Amuno, Baltimore, and author of The Year Mom Got Religion: One Woman’s Mid-life Journey into Judaism.
 Lee lives in Baltimore and is the proud “Gromzy” to six grandchildren.
 She loves the company of her adult children, their partners, and a very big, red dog named Clifford.